Ofir Akunis to Newsmax: 'Shame on Macron' for Recognizing Palestine State

 "I think shame on him.
 I will say it.
 You can quote me, you can tweet it, you can do whatever you want.
 Shame on him.
 This is a huge prize to a cruel terror organization.
 And if he wants to establish a Palestinian state, there is a lot, a lot of very beautiful places in France," Akunis said during an appearance on "Wake Up America Weekend."

-Earlier in the week National Education Association (NEA) erased dues from its Holocaust remembrance plans while pushing that Israel was founded in a forced and violent displacement of hundreds of thousands of Palestinians.
-Akunis called the NEA's new policies “unbelievable.”
+Earlier in the week, National Education Association (NEA) erased Jews from its Holocaust remembrance plans while pushing that Israel was founded in a forced and violent displacement of hundreds of thousands of Palestinians.
+Akunis called the NEA's new policies "unbelievable."

 "We are living in an upside-down world, and I think that it's a huge threat to you, my friends, to the American people.
 Because if the teacher's unions and others continue to spread their lies, it will be a huge, huge problem to the United States of America.
 Because these people or unions — there's not one true word in any of their announcements and decisions," he added.